-An MS4 may assume "partial legal responsibility" for a stormwater system if the system is covered by an individual permit where the MS4 is a co-permittee.
+An MS4 may assume "partial legal responsibility" for a stormwater system if the system is covered by an Individual Stormwater Permit (INDS) where the MS4 is a co-permittee.
 The individual permit shall provide coverage for all impervious surface subject to an operational permit; describe the assignment of phosphorus credit to a PCP as described in Subpart 8.2; and describe legal responsibility for maintenance and inspection for each co-permittee.